Skip to main content

 OG tags

-LinkedIn currently accepts Wistia link and thumbnail embeds in posts and Pulse articles.
+LinkedIn accepts Wistia media URLs and thumbnails in posts and Pulse articles.
 Embedding Wistia media in profiles is not supported by LinkedIn at this time.

-To embed your media on LinkedIn, all you need is the media’s Wistia URL.
-For example, https://support.wistia.com/medias/h1z3uqsjal.
+To embed your media on LinkedIn, you only need a Wistia URL.
+For example: https://support.wistia.com/medias/h1z3uqsjal.

 Media embedded in LinkedIn Pulse articles or Posts will display a thumbnail image with a title, description, and link to your media in Wistia.
 LinkedIn does not support inline embedding of Wistia-hosted content in Posts or Pulse articles, so media embedded there will not play inline on the LinkedIn feed.